 The Company incurs losses on the accounts receivable securitization program for the discount on receivables sold into the program and fees and expenses associated with the program.
-The Company also retains responsibility for the economic gains and losses on forward contracts mandated by the forward contracts are included as a component of the loss on accounts receivable securitization program are a loss of \$24.6 million, a loss of \$4.4 million and a gain of \$6.1 million for the years ended December 31, 2003, 2002 and 2001, respectively.
+The Company also retains responsibility for the economic gains and losses on forward contracts mandated by the terms of the program to hedge the currency exposures on the collateral supporting the off-balance sheet debt issued.
+Gains and losses on forward contracts are included as a component of the loss on accounts receivable securitization program are a loss of \$24.6 million, a loss of \$4.4 million and a gain of \$6.1 million for the years ended December 31, 2003, 2002 and 2001, respectively.
 As of December 31, 2003 and 2002, the fair value of the open forward currency contracts is \$6.8 million and \$6.1 million which is included as a component of the residual interest.